 Modality Name Typ.
 Grp.
-Description Hours theory input needed to carry out thecorresponding practical writing activities concerning the specific text typeslearnt in the course.
-Sociolinguistic and pragmatic competence as well ascross-cultural awareness arepartially approached from a theoreticalstandpoint though these competences aremore extensively developed in the practical classes.
-Exposure to the language isreinforced byusing the English language as the medium of instruction.
-Practical classes professional skills practice The linguistic, sociolinguistic and pragmatic knowledge acquired through the theory modules is put into practice through a series of simulations.
+Description Hours Practical classes professional skills practice Medium group (M The linguistic, sociolinguistic and pragmatic knowledge acquired through the theory modules is put into practice through a series of simulations.
 All the activities are related to tourism-specific professional settings at a mid-management stage in which students become familiar with the language and strategies of meetings and negotiations, human resources management, and quality assurance techniques.
-All activities are designed to integrate the four skills: reading, writing, speaking and listening; and students are expected to use specific target vocabulary, and be able to identify the text- types which are relevant to every professional setting and communicative function.
+All activities are designed to integrate the four skills: reading, writing, speaking and listening; and students are expected to use specific target vocabulary, and be able to identify the text-types which are relevant to every professional setting and communicative function.
 Regarding sociolinguistic competence, interpersonal and cross-cultural skills, students are exposed to authentic language and made aware of language appropriateness and behaviour in every professional setting.
 Practical sessions also foster pragmatic competence by progressively increasing the complexity of discourse structure and the functional range of the tasks to be carried out either individually or in a group.
 19 English is used as the medium of instruction and students are encouraged to use only English for classroom interaction.
 Simulation workshops: Students will work in small groups of 6-8 to take part in simulation tasks.
-Here, they will be asked to use the language and content input given in class and perform various professional roles at a mid- management level in complex settings (scenarios) and key tasks.
-Practical classes oral presentation Medium group (M) Each student is required to carry out an oral presentation in order to increase fluency, develop skills for speaking in public, learn presentation skills, and improve comprehension of spoken English (rest of class).
+Here, they will be asked to use the language and content input given in class and perform various professional roles at a midmanagement level in complex settings (scenarios) and key tasks.
+Practical classes oral presentation Medium group (M Each student is required to carry out an oral presentation in order to increase fluency, develop skills for speaking in public, learn presentation skills, and improve comprehension of spoken English (rest of class).
 In English IV this presentation fosters the development and delivery of leadership skills, and teaches the student about the local history and heritage.
-10 Practical classes Guiding group 2 (X) A bus is provided by the School, and the class goes out on an outing where the students take it in turns to practise all they have learnt in terms of guiding duties and skills.
+10 Practical classes Guiding Medium group 2 (X) A bus is provided by the School, and the class goes out on an outing where the students take it in turns to practise all they have learnt in terms of guiding duties and skills.
 Some of the guiding is done on the coach, and some in situ.
-4 ECTS tutorials individual tutorials Students receive personalised feedback, a crucial part of the learning process.With composition writing, the students themselves are taught to spot their own mistakes and to correct them.
+4 ECTS tutorials individual tutorials Medium group (M Students receive personalised feedback, a crucial part of the learning process.
+With composition writing, the students themselves are taught to spot their own mistakes and to correct them.
 They may be encouraged to rewrite passages or to do some extra practise.
-10 Attendance and This part of the grade reflects the following aspects of the 2
+10 Assessment Attendance and class participation Medium group (M This part of the grade reflects the following aspects of the student's performance: percentage of attendance attitude regarding classwork, classmates and teacher activities done on their own for the improvement of their English, such as composition writing and / or grammar exercises motivation and active participation in both theory-related class work and task-based activities, such as roleplays, simulations and debates, where students should demonstrate acquisition of the skill-based course contents and show 2 4/9